 Above you find my vintage set up with 1950’s tin-wood-bakelite French made Peugeot grinder with my Zanzibar Mokka pot from 1968.
 Below you find a large overview of vintage models.

 For a good overview of many of the models made by the Dienes , Zassenhaus, BeHa, Peugeot, KyM and many more, please check out this great website: www.old-vintage-grinders.com.
+Below some of the grinder stock sold via VintageManStuff.

 How to use your grinder?